 An outdoor kitchen is an extension of your home.
 It should be functional yet comfortable and can quickly become a focal point of your outdoor living.
 With these 10 tips, you’ll be well on your way to designing a great outdoor kitchen.

-Creating a Beautiful Alfresco Barbecue Area
+Creating an Alfresco Barbecue Area

 When the weather’s fine there’s no better place to spend the afternoon or evening than in the garden with friends, family and some freshly-barbecued food.